albertovecina/PaperKnife/README.md

 		public class Item implements CellElement {
 		}

-2. Annotate your methods to mark them as a data source, providing an id.

-		@DataSource("Title")
-    	public String getTitle() {
-      		return title;
-    	}

-3. Implements a class to handle the row views (a view holder) and implements the CellViewHolder interface
+2. Implements a class to handle the row views (a view holder) and implements the CellViewHolder interface

 		private static class ViewHolder implements CellViewHolder {
 		}

-4. Implements methods in your cell target to manage the views, and mark them as data targets with the annotation DataTarget, sharing your data source id
+3. Implements methods in your CellViewHolder to manage the views, and mark them as data targets with the annotation DataTarget and providing an id

 		@DataTarget("Title")
 		public void setTitle(String title) {